20 December 2024 | Published by Jodie Wilkinson

 If you’ve worked out how much you think you should be paying, you can submit this following these step-by-step instructions:

-If you overpay your payments on accounts, HMRC will refund the excess amount to you.
-The refund will be made when HMRC has processed your tax return for the relevant tax year.
+If you overpay your payments on account, HMRC will refund the excess amount to you.
+The refund will be made after HMRC has processed your tax return for the relevant tax year.

 You can also request a refund of any overpayment by contacting HMRC directly.
 You’ll need to provide evidence of the overpayment, such as a copy of a bank statement showing any relevant payments.